Altamira, Dominican Republic

 Altamira is a town in the Puerto Plata Province of the Dominican Republic.

 The town's name is the subject of at least two different origin traditions.
 One asserts that when Christopher Columbus first arrived in the area, he took note of the height of the mountains and exclaimed: "Look at the heights."
 Another reports that the name is based on the geographical resemblance of the region to Spain's Altamira Caves.

 On October 29, 1889, President Ulises Heureaux declared the town a municipality.
-To this day, October 29th is celebrated in Altamira with municipal festivities.
+To this day, October 29 is celebrated in Altamira with municipal festivities.

 History

 In its earliest days, Altamira functioned as a set of large agricultural ranches, populated by families transferred there from nearby conucos (small farms).
 For this reason, some still call Altamira's signature tobacco plantations the "Ranches of Puerto Plata."

-At the time of the Devastations of Ozoria, the community helped maintain communication between the Valley of the Cibao and Port Silver.
+At the time of the Devastations of Ozoria, the community helped maintain communication between the Valley of the Cibao and Puerto Plata.
 It also served as a refuge and hideout for settlers who refused to abandon the region.

 During the period of the Annexation, Altamira became a part of the Province of Santiago by Law No. 40 of 1845.
 After the War of Restoration brought national independence, Altamira's importance grew, as not just an area of strategic military importance, but also as a demographic and commercial center.

 In the times of the Restoration, Altamira's initially dispersed shacks became more numerous.
 They were grouped in the shape of a village that held 60 to 75 families.
 The villagers cultivated short-cycle agricultural products and the bred of untamed stock.
 During the War of Restoration, commercial activities diminished, but shortly afterward they again flourished.
 At the time Altamira had a single street, the "Street of the Commerce," whose main businesses were clothing, shoes, groceries and household goods.

 When Altamira was declared a municipality, its first communal leader was General Don José Hilario Francisco.
 His ally, Manuel "Manuelita" Peña served as chief of police.
 The town's first Catholic priest was Juan Albino.
 All three were sworn in by Puerto Plata's Provincial Governor, Pedro Pepín.

 The street now known as San José was initially a road built in 1890 and called at the time the "Street of the Donkeys," because donkeys were the main draft animal of the time and were nearly ubiquitous there.

 A railroad connection between Puerto Plata and Santiago opened in 1897.
 Its main station was located in Altamira's La Piedra section.
-According to local tradition, travel time between the two termini was two-and-a-half hours.
+According to local tradition, travel time between the two terminals was two-and-a-half hours.